wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Fixed typo in Incompatible Mods page, courtesy of Vergir
 - Moved High Res Local Maps to correct section, courtesy of Vergir
 - Edited notice about texture mods in the Visuals section
+- Fixed name of NVVR on landing page

 ### 19/01/24